-During this 2-6 week timeframe, we break the work down into user stories for developers to create a backlog of work.
-Sprint Zero is also the time when we let the UX designers work on their first sprint before the developers start to do their work.
+During this 2-6 week timeframe, we break the work into user stories for developers to create a backlog of work.
+Sprint Zero is also when we let the UX designers work on their first sprint before the developers start to do their work.

 Here's a visualization of the work:

 Agile technically dictates that cross-functional teams should work on the same part of the project simultaneously, so this approach is controversial in some circles.

 Still, we’ve found that the only way to produce high-caliber, consistent, evidence-based designs is to let the UX teamwork sprint ahead of the developers.
 It just works better.

 For Agile UX to work, both the Agile and UX teams must be flexible.

 It’s all too common for developers to fall into a dogmatic view of Agile and resist deviation from a narrow set of processes, rituals, and ceremonies.
 Of course, this approach replaces Waterfall with another rigid set of project management guidelines.

 Agile is fundamentally about pragmatism, and it should allow for leeway in its processes where something as critical as UX design is concerned.

 Equally, experienced designers must be prepared to amend their process when the scope or requirements of the project call for it.

 For example, designers can expedite their work instead of creating full-fledged personas and settling for lightweight proto-personas.
 This documentation requires far less time and resources and can deliver user-centered designs in the right circumstances.